 3. SSL/TLS Encrypted Paywall

 Whenever customers enter payment information into your website, you need to ensure their data security.
 Otherwise, you could be liable for their damages and face major issues.

 A secure paywall ensures that you are protecting your customers’ data at all times.
-Therefore, it’s essential to use a secure paywall protected by SSL/TLS if you choose to monetize your online video.
-Ideally, any paywall should also allow you to take payment via multiple currencies and accept cards, PayPal, etc.
+Therefore, it’s essential to use a secure paywall protected by SSL/TLS if you choose to monetize your video content.

 4. Password-Protected Video

-Password-protected video works in just the way you would imagine.
-First, you set a password on the video(s) of your choice.
+Password protected video works in just the way you would imagine.
+First, you set a password on the videos of your choice.
 Then, viewers have to enter the correct password to watch.
-And if they don’t know the password, they’re out of luck.
+If they don’t know the password, they can’t access the video.

-It’s a simple, effective security method, one that’s perfect for preview videos, internal company use, client reviews, etc.
+Password protection is a simple, effective security method, one that’s perfect for preview videos, internal company use, client reviews, etc.

 5. Geographic (IP) Restrictions